EricaBreig/EricaBreig/README.md

 -->

 ## About Me
 Thanks for coming by my github!
 I am a creative-thinking problem-solver, with a background in film production.
 It was there that I learned the value of collaborative team-effort, and working hard under pressure.
 I'm happy to be here and to contribute to the wonderful world of the internet!
-(Or interwebs, I like to call it.)  </br>
+(Or interwebs, as us childrens of the net say.)  </br>
-I firmly believe in the idea of spreading joy, love, (and silliness) where ever you go, and leaving things better than how you found them.
+I firmly believe in the idea of spreading joy, love, (and silliness) whereever you go, and leaving things better than how you found them.
 </br>
 I want to contribute to making the world a bit more accessible, safe, and fun for everyone -- including online. </br>
 </br>